LLNL/SSAPy/JOSS/paper.md

 from the Sun, Earth, Moon and other planets) are significant, leading to unpredicatable and chaotic orbital motion.
 In this chaotic regime, orbits cannot be redcued to simple parameteric descriptions making scalable orbit simulation and modeling a citicial analysis tool [@Yeager2023].
-Current obrit modeling software tools are predominatly Graphical User Interfaced based [e.g., The General Mission Analysis Tool @Hughes2014 or the Systems Tool Kit] and are not optimized for large scale simulation on high performance computer systems.
+Current obrit modeling software tools are predominatly Graphical User Interfaced based [e.g., The General Mission Analysis Tool; @Hughes2014 or the Systems Tool Kit] and are not optimized for large scale simulation on HPC systems.
+Orbital modeling codes that can be run on HPC systmes (e.g., REBOUND; @Rein2012) lack full observable genreation and modeling capilities with uncertainty quantification.
+SAPPy, with its full-featured modeling framework and scalable, parallaelizable functionality, fills the gap in the orbital software landscape.

-There are many available software tools that are used for orbital analysis.
-The more prevalanetly used tools are the General Mission Analysis Tool (GMAT) [@Hughes2014], REBOUND [@Rein2012], Systems Tool Kit (STK).

 # Acknowledgements